-Statutory limitations on tolling are more restrictive than federal law or lawyers' interpretations of the Nevada constitutional provisions.
-However, statutory law is easier to amend than what is required to amend the Nevada constitution.

-Current state law permits the Nevada DOT to authorize a person to develop, construct, improve, maintain or operate of a transportation facility; however, a "transportation facility" specifically excludes a toll bridge or road.
+- Nevada's statutory limitations on tolling are more restrictive than federal law or lawyers' interpretations of the Nevada constitutional provisions.
+However, statutory law is easier to amend than what is required to amend the Nevada constitution. - Current state law permits the Nevada DOT to authorize a person to develop, construct, improve, maintain or operate of a transportation facility; however, a "transportation facility" specifically excludes a toll bridge or road.
 NRS 338.161.
-See NRS 408.5471.
-To overcome this statutory hurdle, the law could be amended to remove the exclusion and specifically include a toll facility as a transportation facility the Nevada DOT is authorized to permit.

-Tolling Public Highways in Nevada: conclusions

-- Nevada could pursue an exception to tolling of federal-aid highways by tolling additional capacity, reconstruction or replacement of facilities; however, it is unlikely that any federal-aid highway can be tolled for the purposes of raising revenues to fund the broader highway system in Nevada. - Tolling could be implemented on non-federal-aid highways (i.e., state-funded) highways; however, tolling those facilities is unlikely to raise sufficiently robust revenue to provide sustainable funding for the statewide transportation system. - While the Nevada statute states that the DOT is not permitted to authorize "a person" to construct a toll facility, the statute is unclear as to whether NDOT itself or, for example, a tolling agency could operate one.
+See NRS 408.5471. - To overcome this statutory hurdle, the law could be amended to remove the exclusion and specifically include a toll facility as a transportation facility the Nevada DOT is authorized to permit.
+New additions to the list: legal & policy implications Tolling public highways in Nevada: conclusions - Nevada could pursue an exception to tolling of federal-aid highways by tolling additional capacity, reconstruction or replacement of facilities; however, it is unlikely that any federal-aid highway can be tolled for the purposes of raising revenues to fund the broader highway system in Nevada. - Tolling could be implemented on non-federal-aid highways (i.e., state-funded) highways; however, tolling those facilities is unlikely to raise sufficiently robust revenue to provide sustainable funding for the statewide transportation system. - While the Nevada statute states that the DOT is not permitted to authorize "a person" to construct a toll facility, the statute is unclear as to whether NDOT itself or, for example, a tolling agency could operate one.
+New additions to the list: legal & policy implications State-level impact fees on new development: primarily a local option At last count, 36 states have enacted development impact fees, including Nevada.
+This option is limited to consideration of transportation-related impact fees, rather than impact fees for parks, schools, etc. What is an Impact Fee?